cgorden/Homework-1-ECGR-4105-Linear-Regression-using-Gradient-Decent-Algorithm/README.md

 4. Multiple regression model equation
 5. Predictions for new data points
 6. Comparative analysis between single vs. multiple variable models

----

-**Note:** This implementation uses gradient descent from scratch without ML libraries like scikit-learn, as required by the homework assignment.